 GUIDE FOR ONLINE COURSE FACULTY

-FLORIDA SUPREME COURT APPROVAL OF ONLINE INSTRUCTION: On April 7, 2020, Chief Justice Charles T. Canady issued Supreme Court of Florida Administration Order AOSC20-24 (later amended on December 16, 2020) which temporarily permits mediation certification training to be conducted online due to the Covid 19 pandemic.
+FLORIDA SUPREME COURT APPROVAL OF ONLINE INSTRUCTION: Chief Justice Charles T. Canady issued Florida Supreme Court Administration Order AOSC20-24 (later amended on December 16, 2020) which temporarily permits mediation certification training to be conducted online due to the Covid 19 pandemic.
 In order to best provide a meaningful educational experience, My Florida Mediator, offers the following guidance for online course faculty:

 1.SYNCHRONOUS INSTRUCTION: Online courses will be offered in a synchronous fashion, meaning that courses will be taught live, and course faculty will need to attend the course at the faculty scheduled times.